sherrykjy/is216/README.md

 2. Practice Questions
 3. Access to Pre-recorded Lectures

+## HOME PAGE + Review
+At the bottom of the home page, users are able to leave their review by selecting the "LEAVE A REVIEW" button.
+A form will pop up and users are required to fill in their name, their reviews and rating (out of 5 stars)

+Once submitted and the page is refreshed, it will displayed their review at the bottom of the page.

 ## Pathfinding Algorithm Visualizer
 1. Dijkstra's Algorithm (weighted):  An algorithm that guarantees the shortest path
 2. Depth-first Search (unweighted): A fundamental algorithm to learn in CT, do note that this does not guarantee the shortest path